 In a collaborative effort with the National Library of Medicine, NIDDK has developed LiverTox, an online resource for drug-induced liver injury, providing a “living textbook” with more than 600 case reports, patient information, and a database of more than 1,100 drugs and supplements.

-In addition, NIDDK provides public inquiry response services and health information about liver disease to people with liver disease and to their families, health professionals, and the public.
+In addition, NIDDK responds to questions and provides health information about liver disease to people with liver disease and to their families, health professionals, and the public.